Jews in American cinema: Hollywood and antisemitism

 A landmark film, Gentleman's Agreement, was produced in 1947.
-It highlighted antisemitism in America during the post-World War II years in America.
+It highlighted the antisemitism present in America soon after World War II.
 In the film a reporter, played by Gregory Peck, decides to write a story on the subject, by posing as a Jew himself to gain first-hand experience.
 The film won the Academy Award for Best Picture for 1947.
 This, and other films like it, helped raise public awareness about the subject.
 Some sources say that the film was pushed by studio head, Darryl Zanuck, after he was refused admission to the Los Angeles Country Club, due to the incorrect assumption that he was Jewish.

 While Jewish moguls were in control of their studios, Jewish actors still had to be aware of potential antisemitism.
 Many changed their ethnic names to sound less Jewish; such as Emanuel Goldenberg aka Edward G. Robinson, Issur Danielovitch Demsky aka Kirk Douglas and Nathan Birnbaum aka George Burns.
 Others who changed their ethnic-sounding names included Betty Joan Perske (Lauren Bacall) and Bernard Schwarz (Tony Curtis).

 By the late 1950s, other films, like The Young Lions began to appear, dealing with antisemitism.

 The idea that Jewish people "control" or "dominate" the film industry is a prominent antisemitic trope.